Q.When will you reopen.

 A. When it's safe.

 A. No, and we're glad you asked.
 WE DO NOT HAVE ANY PLUMBING!
 Nor do we have central heat or air conditioning.
 Please plan accordingly.
 The public rest rooms at the Rogers Free Library, 525 Hope Street are open on Thursdays till 8PM.
 The Bristol public restrooms located at the corner of Oliver and Thames streets and the Bristol Maritime Center located in the old armory at the foot of Church street are both open till 8PM on Thursday, Friday and Saturday.

 Q. So, what exactly “IS” a tour?

-A. A tour of Musée Patamécanique is (or purports to be) an immersive outdoor/indoor theatrical experience in which visitors explore the meaning and possibilities of Patamechanics.
+A. A tour of Musée Patamécanique is (or purports to be) an immersive outdoor/indoor experience fiction in which visitors explore the meaning and possibilities of Patamechanics.

 Q. Okay...
 So what's Patamechanics?

 A. The word Patamechanics is chiefly derived from ‘Pataphysics, a term coined by our largest literary inspiration – Alfred Jarry.
 By virtue of its unusual integration of infectious parody with an all-encompassing approach to the profundities of the universe ‘Pataphysics has allowed us to unite a diverse body of work in numerous fields, ultimately culminating in the realization of an expressive language we call P a t a m e c h a n i c s .